FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 ### Fields
 - `std::vector<std::string>` `.customShipOrder`
-   - Each pages is %11 ships, `empty` means that a ship button in the page is skipped, special ships are the two last slots.
+   - Each pages always contain 10 ship string, `empty` means that a ship button in the page is skipped

 ## ShipButtonDefinition